ONESSR/scoreboardCounter/PLAN.md

 ### OBJECTIVE

-Challenge a friend to a game of 'Squat Supreme' and see who can do the most squats!
+Challenge a friend to a game of 'Squatulator' and see who can do the most squats!
 Tap the appropriate increment button to increase your score according to how many sqauts you just did.
-Good luck!
+I wonder who can do the most - Good luck!

 ### TIME SCALE